Jozo Zovko: Biography

-Marian Apparition in Medjugorje
+Marian apparitions in Medjugorje

-On 25 June 1981, the day the alleged Marian apparitions occurred, he was away from Medjugorje in Zagreb officiating at a meeting of Franciscan nuns.
+On 25 June 1981, the day of the first alleged Virgin Mary apparition occurred, he was away from Medjugorje in Zagreb officiating at a meeting of Franciscan nuns.
 When he arrived back to Medjugorje he was surprised to see the church surrounded by a large crowd along with their many vehicles including tractors, cars, trucks and donkey carts.
-Zovko and his assistant, Father Cuvalo, were concerned because outside religious gatherings were forbidden in Yugoslavia and arrests could occur.
-He and Cuvalo decided the best thing to do was interview each visionary individually in detail while recording each one.
+Zovko and his assistant, Father Čuvalo, were concerned because outside religious gatherings were forbidden in Yugoslavia and arrests could occur.
+He and Čuvalo decided the best thing to do was interview each visionary individually in detail while recording each one.
 Zovko was both curious and skeptical.
-He noticed that the seers became agitated if anyone hinted that were lying and he was taken by the fact that their physical descriptions of the Gospa were consistent with each other.
+He noticed that the seers became agitated if anyone hinted that they were lying and he was taken by the fact that their physical descriptions of the Gospa were consistent with each other.

 He was suspicious at first when none of the visionaries used the exact words even when quoting the Madonna.
 He declined to go with the children that night to the mountain.
-However, Father Cuvalo and Father Kosir went to the mountain along with at least five thousand people.
-When they reported to Zovko afterward, Cuvalo said he asked Jakov to ask the Virgin what she wanted from the Franciscans.
+However, Father Čuvalo and Father Kosir went to the mountain along with at least five thousand people.
+When they reported to Zovko afterward, Čuvalo said he asked Jakov to ask the Virgin what she wanted from the Franciscans.
 Randall Sullivan wrote that according to all six children, she said: "Have them persevere in the faith and protect the faith of others."

 On 29 June during the afternoon mass Zovko was giving a sermon at the same time the children were being interrogated by representatives of the communist regime of Yugoslavia.
 They arrived in two vehicles and ordered the visionaries into a vehicle and took them to the police station for interrogation and then an examination by a pediatric specialist.
 It was determined that they were healthy physically and not on drugs.
 Next, they were taken to the morgue in the hospital where they viewed corpses in many stages of autopsy.
 They then were placed among the mentally ill in the psychiatric wing of the hospital and told they could end up here.
 They were frightened.
-Randall Sullivan wrote that it wasn't over and were driven to another town, Citluk, to be examined by Dr. Ante Bijevic who determined that each child was, "Normal, balanced, well-situated in time and in space, no hallucinations."
+Randall Sullivan wrote that it wasn't over and were driven to another town, Čitluk, to be examined by Dr. Ante Bijević who determined that each child was, "Normal, balanced, well-situated in time and in space, no hallucinations."
 When it was over, the medical experts concluded that each seer was both medically and mentally fine.